 What do you have to do?

 As a Worldline customer, you usually don't have to do anything.
-Worldline has started to update its products to recognize 8-digit BINs for a readiness in April 2022.
+Worldline has started to update its products to recognise 8-digit BINs for a readiness in April 2022.
+If you use our online payment system Saferpay, you are not affected by this change.
+Saferpay is already compliant.

 But if you use 3rd party acquirers, 3rd party PSPs or Integrated Software Solutions for your payments, please contact your online Payment Service Provider or your terminal supplier.
 They will inform you, if you are 8-digit BIN-ready, or if adjustments need to be made.